scrapy/scrapy/docs/experimental/loaders.rst

     .. method:: get_item()

         Populate the item with the data collected so far, and return it.
+The data collected is first passed through the :ref:`field reducers
+        <topics-loader-expred>` to get the final value to assign to each item
+        field.

     .. method:: get_expanded_value(field_name)